Orckestra/orc-shared/README.md

 Shows a modal dialog box, which will close if clicked outside.
 Children of the component tag will be rendered inside the dialog box.

+### ScrollLoader

+`loadTrigger`: A length in pixels of how far from the bottom of the list the loader function should be tirggered.

+`length`: The number of elements currently being shown.

+`latestPage`: The latest page number that has been loaded.
+Pages are 1-indexed, not 0-indexed!

+`pageLength`: The number of elements loaded in a page.

+`scrollLoader`: The function to call when scrolling to the end of the list.

+Intended for lists and grids of elements, this component will wrap its children in a scrollable block, and call a function whenever the user scrolls near its bottom.
+The end effect is that new elements are loaded in on scroll as long as new elements can be had.

 ### Sidepanel

 `timeout`: The time taken for the sliding animation, in milliseconds.
 Default 1000.